rockettheme/docs/Docs/joomla/templates/clarion/demo_module_5.md

 ---
 title: Clarion: Recreating the Demo - Network With Us
-description: Your Guide to Recreating Elements of the Clarion Theme for Joomla
+description: Your Guide to Recreating Elements of the Clarion Template for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/clarion:Clarion

 ---